-- Describe external rating scales, the rating process, and the link between ratings and default. - Define conditional and unconditional default probabilities and explain the distinction between the two. - Define and use the hazard rate to calculate the unconditional default probability of a credit asset. - Define recovery rate and calculate the expected loss from a loan. - Explain and compare the through-the-cycle and point-in-time internal ratings approaches. - Describe alternative methods to credit ratings produced by rating agencies. - Compare external and internal ratings approaches. - Describe and interpret a ratings transition matrix and explain its uses. - Describe the relationships between changes in credit ratings and changes in stock prices, bond prices, and credit default swap spreads. - Explain historical failures and potential challenges to the use of credit ratings in making investment decisions.
+- Describe external rating scales, the rating process, and the link between ratings and default. - Define conditional and unconditional default probabilities and explain the distinction between the two. - Define hazard rate and use it to calculate the unconditional default probability of a credit asset. - Define recovery rate and calculate the expected loss from a loan. - Explain and compare the through-the-cycle and point-in-time ratings approaches. - Describe alternative methods to credit ratings produced by rating agencies. - Compare external and internal ratings approaches. - Describe and interpret a rating transition matrix and explain its uses. - Describe the relationships between changes in credit ratings and changes in stock prices, bond prices, and credit default swap spreads. - Explain historical failures and potential challenges to the use of credit ratings in making investment decisions.